Description

 Biography

 Luke is considered to be a “man of few words” by many, but he knows when to speak up, especially when it is for the sake of someone dear to him.
 He shares a special bond with Connor, as both of them tend to prefer each other’s quiet company; you can usually find them out on a joyride together with nothing but vaporwave playing through the stereo.
 Luke also shares some “parental” responsibilities with Tanner, as they are usually the ones who tend to maintain harmony in the family; they also enjoy being able to pull the “at our age, all our joints ache…” card to get out of doing more menial tasks, much to the dismay of the others.
+Otherwise, Luke continues to protect and maintain his peace to the best of his ability.

-His Abilities
+Magical Abilities

 Luke practices Necromancy, so he knows much about the spirit world and what awaits people after death.
-He uses a modified version of a scythe that functions more like a scimitar.
-Besides inflicting physical damage, he can also use it to siphon a person’s life force from them.
+He uses weapons in both its forms (scimitars and scythe), switching between them as needed.
+Besides inflicting physical damage, he can also use them to siphon a person’s life force from them.
 He can manipulate and interact with the spirits of the dead to scare his enemies beyond belief, or to just strike up a casual conversation with.
 He made a pact with Doctor Balfour, a benevolent deity of death, who helps Luke maintain a strong connection to the spirit world; the two of them have a professional, yet quite familiar relationship.
 He can summon him in battle to help inflict all manners of death onto their enemies.
-Through his experiences, Luke has turned his own longing for death into a renewed duty to live, and can channel these feelings to call upon even the most fearsome forces of the spirit world.
-Though he cannot defy death itself, he has proven himself worthy to fully experience life; he still has quite a while to go with that.

 Luke fights using the Orchid Style - an unique version of close-quarters-combat (CQC) that incorporates his scimitar and impressive legwork to restrain and subdue opponents.
 This creates more opportunities for him to drain life energy.

-Theme of the Fallacious Apothecary
+Theme of the Necromancer Theme of the Executioner Theme of the Fallacious Apothecary

 Doctor Balfour - The Fallacious Apothecary